smt116/node-native-ext-loader/README.md

     test: /\.node$/,
     loader: 'native-ext-loader',
     options: {
-      name: '[hex].[ext]',
       rewritePath: path.resolve(__dirname, 'dist')
     }
   ]
 }
 ```

-### `name`

-This option allows to change the file name in the output directory.
-You can use all placeholders defined in the [loader-utils](https://github.com/webpack/loader-utils/tree/v1.1.0#interpolatename) package.

-### `rewritePath`
+### `rewritePath` (default: `undefined`)

-This options allows to set an absolute path.
+It allows to set an absolute paths to native files.

 Note that it needs to remain `undefined` if you are building a package with embedded files.
+This way, the compiled application will work no matter of its location.
+This is important when building Electron applications that can be placed in any directory by the end user.